 The UK Government has confirmed that a new postgraduate loan scheme will be introduced for students commencing a Full Masters Postgraduate programmes from 2016/17 academic year.

 The programme meets the requirements of the “Advanced” level of the Chartered Institute of Personnel and Development (CIPD).
 Students are encouraged to network with practitioner at events hosted by the Institute for Research into Work, Organisations and Employment (iROWE) and local branches of the CIPD.

 In Semesters 1 and 2 students will be required to attend class meetings for up to 16 hours each week.
 Students are required to undertake additional study in their own time and this will involve some tutor directed study.
 The MSc is likely to take up as much of your time each week as would a full-time job.
 More guidance will be given on this issue during the induction to the course during the first week of attendance.
 The MSc experience consists of lectures, seminars, group tasks and activities, simulations and student presentations.
 Frequent use is made of case study and other student-centred materials.
 Students are expected to be active participants in the sessions.
 Groups or individuals may also seek guidance in tutorials with the course leader at the weekly Progress Tutorial.

 You will be assessed through a variety of methods, the objective being to use the most appropriate method for the knowledge and/or skill/s being assessed.
-As regards assessments, in the taught modules there will be essays, reports (sometimes based upon a case study analysis), presentations (sometimes in small teams, sometimes solo) and some unseen examinations.
-You also have to complete a portfolio of evidence demonstrating your continuous professional development during the MSc HRM/D programme.
-The final piece of assessed work that you complete is a 1500 word dissertation.
+There will be essays, reports (sometimes based upon a case study analysis), presentations (sometimes in small teams, sometimes solo) and some unseen examinations.
+You also have to complete a portfolio of evidence demonstrating your Continuous Professional Development (CPD) during the MSc HRM/D programme.
+The final piece of assessed work that you complete is a 10,000 word dissertation.